The last remaining Great Estate of private residency in Lenox MA, Berkshires.

 Lenox has also been the chosen home for influential residents, including authors Catharine Sedgwick, Nathanial Hawthorne, and Edith Wharton, who penned two of her famous works here – Ethan Frome and The House of Mirth.
 The idyllic location also provided the settings for 1990s films Before and After and The Cider House Rules.

-Though decidedly rural and quaint, Lenox is conveniently located just 2.5 hours from Boston and New York City, and a mere hour from airports in Albany, New York, and Hartford, Connecticut.
+Though decidedly rural and quaint, Lenox is conveniently located just 2.5 hours from Boston and New York City, and an hour from airports in Albany, New York, and Hartford, Connecticut.

 Within the town of Lenox, there are a host of galleries to showcase works from international and local artists and crafts artisans.
 The WordxWord Festival, Williamstown Film and Williamstown Theater festivals, Aston Magna Music Festival, and the Berkshire International Film Festival are among the area’s many seasonal arts and music events.

-Lenox residents and visitors may also take advantage of the natural landscape, with access to the Appalachian Trail, pristine conservation land, wildlife sanctuaries, mountain lakes, and numerous parks to explore.
+Lenox’s natural landscape is memorable, with access to the Appalachian Trail, pristine conservation land, wildlife sanctuaries, mountain lakes, and numerous parks to explore.
 A year-round calendar of recreational activities – swimming, fishing, hiking, horseback riding, boating, downhill and cross-country skiing, and more – enable an active lifestyle.

 Exquisite period architecture